Key points about pyloric stenosis

 A barium meal

 A barium meal is a special type of x-ray.
-Only a small number of babies need it.
-A doctor or nurse will give your baby a small amount of chalky liquid (barium).
+Only a small number of pēpi need it.
+A health professional will give your baby a small amount of chalky liquid (barium).
 Your baby will then have an x-ray of their abdomen, which will show the passage of the barium through the gut.
 Any blockage or narrowing will show on the x-ray.

 The treatment for pyloric stenosis is an operation called a pyloromyotomy.
 A pyloromyotomy involves a surgeon cutting through and spreading the thickened and enlarged muscles of the pylorus.
 This helps to relieve the blockage (obstruction).
 Surgeons can use different approaches for this surgery.
 The surgeon will discuss which approach they will use before your child has surgery.